DonWachsmalstift/Desy_Felix_2023/logbook_day_1.md

 - FMue-9 SB (boehmite) 10 wt.% Co\
 - FMue-10 SB (boehmite) 20 wt.% Co

+every capillary was filled with 5 mg of powder which a grainsize of 100 - 200 um

 **23.10.2023 first day**
 Beamsize 1mm = could result in a high Qdamp